Red letter edition

-Red letter edition bibles are those in which the words considered as being spoken by Jesus Christ are printed in red ink.
+Red letter edition Bibles use red ink to emphasize the words of Jesus Christ.

 History

+The Deir Alla Inscription, the oldest alphabetic West Semitic epigraph, uses red for emphasis.
+Levine says red was "used in certain parts of the inscriptions for magical effect."
+It could be an indicator for a different type or source of communication in the writing; authors have various ideas.
+The same technique was used in the Book of the Dead, the Kuntillet Ajrud inscriptions, and other texts.

-The inspiration for rubricating the words of Jesus comes from Luke 22:20: "This cup is the new testament in my blood, which I shed for you."
+The inspiration for printing the words of Jesus in red comes from Luke 22:20: "This cup is the new testament in my blood, which I shed for you."
 On 19 June 1899, Louis Klopsch, then editor of The Christian Herald magazine, conceived the idea while working on an editorial.
-Klopsch asked his mentor Rev. Thomas De Witt Talmage what he thought of a New Testament with the words of Jesus rubricated and Dr. Talmage replied, "It could do no harm and it most certainly could do much good."
+Klopsch asked his mentor Rev. Thomas De Witt Talmage what he thought of a New Testament with the words of Jesus in red and Dr. Talmage replied, "It could do no harm and it most certainly could do much good."